mbarnettHMX/beneficial-ownership-engine/docs/deployment/AKS_DEPLOY.md

 > Replace {INGRESS_STATIC_IP} with the IP you got in the previous steps.

-Notice `externalTrafficPolicy: Local`, this is important so that the real IPs for the incoming requests are logged in the ingress controller, instead of the IPs in the local cluster.
+Notice `externalTrafficPolicy: Local`, which is important so that the real IPs for the incoming requests are logged in the ingress controller, instead of the IPs in the local cluster.

-Now we are ready to deploy our NGINX ingress controller to the cluster:
+Now the NGINX ingress controller can be deployed to the cluster:

 ```bash
 > helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx